thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 * Status: fully functional
 * you can download your sleep data file using the file `pull_sleep_data`.
 A suggested workflow to load it into [pandas](https://pypi.org/project/pandas/) can be found at the bottom of the page.
 * the notifications are set to "silent" during the tracking session and are restored to the previously used level when the alarm is ringing
-* by default, the Bluetooth is turned off when tracking to save battery.
-Wasp OS doesn't allow to turn it back on without restarting the watch.
+* in the settings you can tell the Bluetooth to turn off automatically at the beginning of the night.
+This can save battery but will stop any attempt at downloading the latest data as long as you have not restarted the watch.
 * it seems the simulator is having a rough time with daylight saving mode or time management.
 I personally have a 1h offset between sleep estimation on the simulator compared to the pinetime, don't worry.
 * If your watch's storage is full because of all the logging files, follow [these instructions to reset the storage](https://github.com/daniel-thompson/wasp-os/issues/345#issuecomment-1194270674).
 * Previously, SleepTk included a feature to compute the best alarm best on the estimated sleep cycle from your body movements and heart tracking but counting the cycles is already so much efficient that this ended up removed!